AGENDA

 Join to discuss:

-How do you ensure that learning is truly valued in your organsiation to make it an enabler for success?
+How do you ensure that learning is truly valued in your organisation to make it enabler for success?